eser/stack/fp/README.md

 ### deepCopy(source)

-creates a deep copy of the provided data structure, preserving its constructor.
+creates a deep copy of the given data structure while preserving its constructor.

 ```js
 import { deepCopy } from "$cool/fp/deep-copy.ts";